1881–1896 cholera pandemic: Spread of the pandemic

 The busy ports of Hamburg in Germany (Seeː 1892 outbreak in Hamburg), and New York City, the main exit and entry points for cross Atlantic emigration from Europe to the United States, were hit by serious cholera outbreaks in 1892.
 New York, the busiest port of the U.S. was hit by a combination of typhus fever and cholera in 1892 through Hamburg.
 The main source of those epidemics were East European Jews, mainly from Imperial Russia, that tried to escape the appalling conditions, the 1891–1892 famine, and antisemitic restrictions (such as the expulsion of Jews from Moscow early in 1892) in their home country.

 In Europe in 1892, the disease was alo prevalent in France.
-Germany and France were reinfected in 1893-94 but outbreaks did not reach epidemic levels.
+Germany and France were reinfected in 1893–94 but outbreaks did not reach epidemic levels.
 Latin America again suffered attacks several times in the 1890s.
 Brazil was hit with cholera in 1893–95, mainly along the railway in the Paraíba Valley, through ships carrying immigrants from Europe, Argentina in 1894–95, and Uruguay in 1895.
 The pandemic also reached the African continent, with outbreaks in 1893 (Tripolitania, Tunisia, Algeria, Morocco, and French West Africa), 1894 (Sudan, Tripolitania, and French West Africa), 1895 (Morocco and Egypt), and 1896 (Egypt).

+In August 1895, the cholera outbreak reached the Sandwich Islands.

 In the following years there were no new cholera outbreaks, but in 1899 it broke out again in many regions, leading to the 1899–1923 cholera pandemic.